-- maintaining an understanding of this policy; - implementing this policy consistently; - agreeing and adhering to the terms on acceptable use of the school's ICT systems and the internet (appendix 3), and ensuring that pupils follow the school's terms on acceptable use (appendices 1 and 2); - knowing that the DSL is responsible for the filtering and monitoring systems and processes, and being aware of how to report any incidents of those systems or processes failing by informing the DSL, Deputy DSL or member of SLT. - following the correct procedures by discussing with the Headteacher if they need to bypass the filtering and monitoring systems for educational purposes;
+- maintaining an understanding of this policy; - implementing this policy consistently; - agreeing and adhering to the terms on acceptable use of the school's ICT systems and the internet (appendix 3) including implementing multifactor authentication, and ensuring that pupils follow the school's terms on acceptable use (appendices 1 and 2);

-- working with the Headteacher to ensure that any online safety incidents are logged and dealt with appropriately in line with this policy; - ensuring that any incidents of cyber-bullying are dealt with appropriately in line with the ODBST behaviour policy; - responding appropriately to all reports and concerns about sexual violence and/or harassment, both online and offline, and maintaining an attitude of 'it could happen here'.
+- knowing that the DSL is responsible for the filtering and monitoring systems and processes and being aware of how to report any incidents of those systems or processes failing by reporting it immediately to the headteacher. - following the correct procedures by discussing with the Headteacher if they need to bypass the filtering and monitoring systems for educational purposes; - working with the Headteacher to ensure that any online safety incidents are logged and dealt with appropriately in line with this policy; - ensuring that any incidents of cyber-bullying are dealt with appropriately in line with the ODBST behaviour policy; - responding appropriately to all reports and concerns about sexual violence and/or harassment, both online and offline, and maintaining an attitude of 'it could happen here'.